-Student Advisers are principally concerned with the wellbeing of students in each year (7 to 12).
+Student Advisers are principally concerned with the wellbeing of students in each Year group.
 Interviews with parents are frequently arranged in cases where students are encountering difficulties in peer relations or with progress in studies.
 Parents are invited to arrange for interviews with student advisers or Head Teacher Wellbeing when they feel that assistance is needed in matters of general student wellbeing.